DV Annotate

 To actually run it, just right-click on dv-annotate.ps1 in Windows Explorer and select "Run with PowerShell".

-The first time it is run it will create a settings file in %AppData%\dV-annotate\.
-It will then offer to move itself to that directory and create a shortcut in its current location that will allow it to be run in a normal manner without opening a terminal window.
+The first time it is run it will do a "lightweight install" which means it will offer to move itself to %AppData%\dV-annotate\ and create a shortcut in its current location that will allow it to be run in a normal manner without opening a terminal window.
 This shortcut can be moved anywhere you want and it will still work.

 Configuration

 If you need to change any paths or settings, see the Archive tab.
+Settings are stored in: %AppData%\dV-annotate\prefs.json

 Usage

-The easiest way to use this is to run it and minimize it before launching the game.
 During the game, just bring the window to the front by using Alt+Tab, type in a comment, hit Enter, then Alt+Tab again to make it go away and go back to playing.
-Having the "Auto-pause in background" option enabled in dV's settings will be useful.
+By default, the game will automatically pause when it gets sent to the background (unless you changed this in settings).

 Including Screenshots (optional)

-If using Steam then you can use F12 to take screenshots of anything interesting.
-(This requires having the Steam Overlay enabled.)
-The script by default try to find the Steam screenshots folder for Delta V, and will include screenshots that were taken since the annotation log was reset.
-Therefore you don't need to delete screenshots to keep them out of the archive.
+The script by default will try to find the Steam screenshots folder for Delta V, and will include screenshots that were taken since the annotation log was reset.
+Therefore you don't need to delete older screenshots to keep them out of the archive.

 When to Archive